-HTTP status code is received in the first line of any web server response to indicate the status of a request received from a client.
+A web server sends a status code in the first line of HTTP response to indicate the status of a request received from a client.
 The status code contains three digits and referred as HTTP status code or HTTP error code.
 There are five groups of status codes categorized under 1xx, 2xx, 3xx, 4xx and 5xx indicating different HTTP response.
-3xx HTTP status codes indicate that the user agent (a web browser or a crawler) needs to take further action when trying to access a particular resource.
-Generally user agent is automatically forwarded or redirected to another resource (URL) without interaction of the user.
+3xx HTTP status codes indicate a redirection that the user agent (a web browser or a crawler) needs to take further action when trying to access a particular resource.

 When a requested URL is pointing towards more than one resource then the user agent (web browser or crawler) will not be able to decide which page is to be fetched and the HTTP error code “300 – Multiple Choices “is received.
 In order to correct the 300 error code, check the HTTP headers or ensure the URL is pointing to only one resource so that a user agent can access the page successfully.

-A web server sends “301 – Moved Permanently” status code when there is a permanent redirect is set to an original URL to send the user agent to another URL.
+A web server sends “301 – Moved Permanently” status code when there is a permanent redirect set to an original URL to forward the user agent to another URL.
 As the user can’t see the original URL, search engines will only index the redirected URL.
 Most of the popular search engine crawlers and user agents follow up to 5 redirects for a single URL.
 More than 5 redirects will results in an infinite loop and the browsers like Chrome will show a message like “Too Many Redirects”.

 When a temporary redirect is set to an original URL to send the user agent to another URL then the server responds with a code “302 – Moved Temporarily”.
 Some browsers treat 303 code as equivalent to 302 code since 302 code is only used in HTTP/1.0.